The Objective

 His family have been overwhelmed by the support and all the different fundraising activities that continue to take place for Luke.

-Luke has become something of a celebrity and recently featured in a film that was broadcast on BBC’s Children in Need last November, where he talked about his challenges and how Skipton charity SELFA – which gets funding from Children in Need – has helped him and his family.
+Luke has become something of a celebrity and featured in a film that was broadcast on BBC’s Children in Need last November, where he talked about his challenges and how Skipton charity SELFA – which gets funding from Children in Need – has helped him and his family.

 The Project